greg-raven/Uncommon-Sense/_posts/2014-04-24-government-responsibility-2.md

 tag: 'David Horowitz'
 ---

-In Washington, of course, evading responsibility is an art form, so it is not always easy to tell who’s responsible for which mess.
+In Washington, of course, evading responsibility is an art form, so it is not always easy to tell who's responsible for which mess.